What makes an outdoor rug good for outdoors?

 How do you keep a rug from slipping?

 If the rug has a latex back, it has built-in skid resistance.
 Just put it flat on the floor.
-If not, you can buy a pad to put under the rug and provide skid resistance.
-Pads can be found at rug and carpet stores, home improvement centers, and elsewhere.
+You can buy a pad to put under the rug and provide skid resistance.
+Rug pads can be found at rug and carpet stores, home improvement centers, and elsewhere.